hardik4tiwari/ILLUSIONCRAFT-STACK_GANS/README.md

 >## Instructions for this repo-

->The final code is in FINALL2.ipynb
+>The final code is in final_code.ipynb

->stack_gans is a file acessed during execution of FINALL2.ipynb and is used for data augmentation
+>data_augmentation is a file acessed during execution of final_code.ipynb and is used for data augmentation

 >The results of the first stage-

 >- ![Screenshot of running code.](stage1.jpg)